 Wedding Veil Care

-This post is mostly aimed at brides who already have their veil at home.
+This post is aimed at brides who already have their veil at home and are looking for storage and care instructions.
 If you’re yet to choose your wedding veil and are looking for veil-buying tips and info, check out our incredibly in-depth wedding veil guide here: The Ultimate Wedding Veil Guide.

 So you’ve got your wedding veil.
 Wahoo!